Postgres: executor bottlenecks

 July 08, 2025

 I wrote this post to expand on the first slide of a talk I gave recently at PGConf.in 2025 and then again at POSETTE 2025, covering executor performance improvements in PostgreSQL.
-It revisits some observations about executor bottlenecks and sketches directions for future work that could realistically improve single-node query execution efficiency without a full executor rewrite, though we’d need that someday.
+It revisits some observations about where the executor spends its time and sketches directions for improvement that could realistically increase single-node query execution efficiency without a full executor rewrite – though we’d need that someday too.

-And while these queries do traverse the full executor plan tree from root to leaf where it reads from storage and back to root which returns the tuple(s) to the application, the tree is usually shallow – just a scan node and maybe a filter or limit.
-Because they return after a few tuples, they don’t stress much of the executor’s runtime machinery, such as join logic, aggregates, or sort nodes.
+Short OLTP-style queries – primary key lookups, targeted updates – still dominate many production systems.
+For most of these, executor overhead is not the limiting factor.
+I/O latency, WAL flushes, locks, or client round trips tend to matter more.
+And while such queries do traverse the full executor plan tree from root to leaf and back, the tree is usually shallow – just a scan node and maybe a filter or limit – and they return after a few tuples, so they do not stress much of the executor’s runtime machinery.

 What gets in the way

-In analytical queries where the system processes millions of tuples, these small per-tuple inefficiencies add up and CPU usage becomes visibly dominated by executor logic, not I/O. You can perhaps see that in the following perf profile of a backend running select agg(col1) from table where col2 = ?:
+In analytical queries processing millions of tuples, these per-tuple inefficiencies add up and CPU usage becomes visibly dominated by executor logic rather than I/O. The following perf profile of a backend running SELECT agg(col1) FROM t WHERE col2 = ? illustrates the point:

 --99.99%--exec_simple_query